BIBLIOGRAPHY

 But blaspheming against God was not what they valued.

 Michael Smith and John Bigelow published a lengthy reply in the Australasian Journal of Philosophy 75 (1997) 511-27.
-I wrote a short reply to that, which I never published, but is available here: 'Smith and Bigelow on the Muggletonians'
+A short reply to that, which was never published, is available here: 'Smith and Bigelow on the Muggletonians'

 pp. 46-50